ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 3.md

 <!-- FOOTNOTES -->
 [^1]: Recall that the variance of a **random** variable $x$ is: $\sum_i = p_i (x_i - \bar{x})^2$ (where $0 < p_i< 1$).
 If all values of $x$ have the same probability and there are $n$ observations, then $p_i = \frac{1}{n}$.

+[^2]: AIC is an asymptotic measure, which means that it requires a large sample size to offer reliable estimations to make relative comparisons.
+If the sample size is small, then AIC can selected models that have too many parameters (risk of overfitting).
+Let $AICc$ be the AIC corrected for small samples, then: $AICc = AIC \frac{2K^2 + 2K}{N - K - 1}$.